-As of December 31, 2017, the only portfolio investment of the Investment Partnership consists of an investment in the economic equity of Athene Holding.
+As of December 31, 2018, the only portfolio investment of the Investment Partnership consists of an investment in the economic equity of Athene Holding.
 We make all of our investments through the Investment Partnership and our only significant asset is the limited partner interests in the Investment Partnership.
 Therefore, the value of the investment is directly linked to the value of Athene.
 Should we experience a loss on a portion or all of the Athene investment, or on any investment that represented a significant portion of our portfolio, such an event would have a material adverse effect on our business, financial condition and results of operation and may result in a significant loss in the value of your investment in us.
 An investment in Athene involves risks.
 You should carefully consider the following material risks as well as other information made available to you, including Athene's consolidated financial statements and related notes.
 A number of important factors could affect Athene's business, operations, financial condition, results of operations, liquidity and prospects.
 Additionally, there may be events that occur that affect Athene that could have a material and adverse effect on your investment in us.
-Accordingly, you should carefully consider the numerous factors discussed in the section titled "Risk Factors" in the Athene Holding Prospectus dated December 8, 2016 filed with the U.S. Securities and Exchange Commission ("SEC") as part of a registration statement on Form S-1, as well as any subsequent filings by Athene Holding pursuant to the informational requirements of the U.S. Securities Exchange Act of 1934, as amended.
+Accordingly, you should carefully consider the numerous factors discussed in the section titled "Risk Factors" in the Athene Holding Form 10-K dated February 26, 2018 filed with the U.S. Securities and Exchange Commission ("SEC"), as well as any subsequent filings by Athene Holding pursuant to the informational requirements of the U.S. Securities Exchange Act of 1934, as amended.
 Such risks include, but are not limited to, risks relating to Athene business, risks related to Athene's investment manager, risks related to insurance and other regulatory matters, risks relating to taxation, and risks relating to an investment in common shares of Athene Holding.